 David is researching the history of socialist political thought in France, under the supervision of Professors Julian Jackson and Iain Stewart.
 Entitled “The Ideological Crisis of French Socialism, c.1930 – c.1950”, his PhD project explores how thinkers within France’s Socialist Party responded to the challenges posed by fascism, communism, war, economic crisis, and the realities of holding power.
 David previously completed an MPhil in Political Thought and Intellectual History at the University of Cambridge, and a BA in History and Politics at the University of Oxford.
 Alongside his project, he has wider interests in political theory, and in the history of social democracy.

 Cathleen works on late-eighteenth-century debates about the place of passions, sentiments and affections in political life, under the supervision of Professors Thomas Dixon and Gareth Stedman Jones.
-Her project focuses on the thought and networks of Mary Wollstonecraft and Germaine de Staël.
+Her LAHP-funded project focuses on the thought and networks of Mary Wollstonecraft and Germaine de Staël.
+It traces the religious, philosophical and literary sources of their ideas about emotion, and examines how, and to what extent, their understanding of the relationship between politics and feeling shifted during the revolutionary period.
 Cathleen holds an MA in the History of Political Thought and Intellectual History from Queen Mary and University College London.
-Her broader research interests include the history of Protestantism in the revolutionary period, Enlightenment thought, and the history of emotions.

 Following a BA in English and Related Literature from the University of York and an MA in Early Modern Studies from UCL, Charlotte is currently undertaking a PhD at QMUL on the translation, publication and reception of Machiavelli’s works in seventeenth-century England.
 Working between the History and English departments, under the supervision of Professors Quentin Skinner and Warren Boutcher, her work crosses the boundaries between translation studies, the history of the book and the history of political thought.